ml-sudocode/analyses/Synthetix/Synthetix_readme.md

 **Also, what what is the role of the SNX token?**
 Are the economics of the system enough to sustain itself, without the SNX token incentives?
 Currently the sources of income or gains for stakers include:
-* 0.3% fees charged by Kwenta, the platform that facilitates trading of Synths among each other
+* 0.3% trading fees charged by Kwenta, the platform that facilitates trading of Synths among each other
-* rewards for staking
+* SNX emissions as rewards for staking
-* SNX rising in price
+* Staked SNX rising in price

 ____